loconsta/GoodMovieWithoutMoney/_includes/tabs/genre.md

   <img src="images/old_recent_CIs.png" />
 </p>

 <p align="justify"> Romance, mystery, horror, history, documentary, comedy, biography, and animation movies were significantly better rated before 2000.
 Action movies and science-fiction show a (non-significant)  increase in rating score.
 All the other categories display a non-significant decrease of the average rating score.
-This makes the analysis more complicated.
 The trend is similar for all genres, the ratings are decreasing.</p>

 <p align="justify"> No movies show significant increase in their revenue, whereas romance, history, drama, crime, comedy, and biography movies have a significant decrease.</p>